• Skip to main content

 • Keep your breast at its natural level.
 Bring baby to breast, not breast to baby.

-• Keep baby’s head and body in line, his tummy against you and his nose opposite your nipple.
+• Keep baby’s head and body in line, their tummy against you and their nose opposite your nipple.

-• If you support his back and neck, leave his head free to tip back so he can open his mouth wide.
+• If you support their back and neck, leave their head free to tip back so they can open their mouth wide.

-• Help baby latch on ‘chin first’ with his head tilted back.
+• Help baby latch on ‘chin first’ with their head tilted back.

-• As he latches on, his lower jaw will be well back from your nipple so that he can take in a really big mouthful of
+• As they latch on, their lower jaw will be well back from your nipple so that they can take in a really big mouthful of breast tissue.

-• Once he latches on, snuggle him in close against you.
+• Once they latch on, snuggle them in close against you.

 It’s ok to ask for help—it can take a while for breastfeeding to become easy.